996icu/996.ICU/README.md

 The principle and purpose Of this repository!
 ---

-* this is not a politic activity,we are the staunch supporters of labour law. we ask employers to respect the legitimate rights and interests of employees.
+* This is not a political movement.
+We firmly uphold the labor law and require employers to respect the legitimate rights and interests of their employees.

-* From closed source to open source is a great progress, from open source to emphasizing the protection of labor rights and interests at the same time will also be an another great progress.
-We want to create an open source software license that protects workers' rights and interests.
+* It is a great progress from closed source to open source, and it will also be a great progress from open source to emphasize labor rights at the same time.
+What we want is to create an open source software license that advocates for workers' rights.

-* We welcome all positive and constructive suggestions and advocate mature and responsible speeches.
+* We are willing to hear all positive and constructive proposals and advocate for mature and responsible speech.

-* 996.ICU is an initiative initiated by IT practitioners.
-We welcome people from other fields and other countries to join the discussion.
+* 996.ICU is an initiative of IT practitioners and we welcome people from other fields and countries to join the discussion.

-* At present, 996 ICU License is immature, we hope professionals with relevant experience can help.
+* At present, the 996ICU License is not very mature.
+I hope professionals with relevant experience can offer some help.

 *****